ibdafna/learning_jupyter_with_bloomberg/WELCOME.md

 ## Additional resources

-This webinar series will be held in Python and you can find the following avialable resources:
+This webinar series will be held in Python and you can find the following available resources:

 * FREE COURSE - very high-level overview, less "how to use Python" and more "what is Python?": [Intro to Python](https://develop.com/course/Intro-Python)
 * FOUNDATION SUBSCRIPTION - still high-level, but should give you a basic entry-level knowledge of Python: [Software Development](https://develop.com/courses/foundation-level/learn-software-development/) (if you scroll to the bottom of the page, you can see the Course Index).
 There are a few sub-topics that focus on Python here.